awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

-# Troubleshooting AWS CloudFormation<a name="troubleshooting"></a>
+# Troubleshooting CloudFormation<a name="troubleshooting"></a>

-When you use AWS CloudFormation, you might encounter issues when you create, update, or delete AWS CloudFormation stacks\.
+When you use AWS CloudFormation, you might encounter issues when you create, update, or delete CloudFormation stacks\.
 The following sections can help you troubleshoot some common issues that you might encounter\.

-For general questions about AWS CloudFormation, see the [AWS CloudFormation FAQs](https://aws.amazon.com/cloudformation/faqs/)\.
+For general questions about CloudFormation, see the [AWS CloudFormation FAQs](https://aws.amazon.com/cloudformation/faqs/)\.
 You can also search for answers and post questions in the [AWS CloudFormation forums](https://forums.aws.amazon.com/forum.jspa?forumID=92)\.

 **Topics**
 + [Troubleshooting guide](#basic-ts-guide)